 2CW Championship Challenger, J Freddie vs Champion, “Main Event” Jason Axe.
 This match didn't last ten minutes before Jimmy Olsen ran interference for the champ.
 He claimed he was never given a rematch and was making this title match a three way dance.
 Matthew Scott came out and said that Jimmy was in fact correct, and he deserved a title re-match.
 However, it wouldn't be a three way dance, but instead a four way dance...the fourth man on the dance card?
 The return of SPIKE DUDLEY!
 2-C-W!
 Chants all over as this was a wild brawl from beginning to end.
 All four battled all over the Pastime and bloodied each other.
 Most of the action was on the outside of the ring.
 The ending saw Jason Axe retain the title over J Freddie after interference from Portia Perez!
 Portia and “Main Event” are apparently the new power couple of 2CW, but was he was laid out by Spike as Freddie was taken out by Jimmy Olsen leaving all four men just beaten and bloodied in the middle of the ring to end Living on the Edge V Weekend!

-2CW is back in Rome, NY at Kennedy Arena on Friday, September 12th at 8 p.m.
+2CW is back in Syracuse, NY at Driver's Village on Friday, November 21st at 8 p.m.
 Doors at 7 p.m.
-Matt Hardy, The Young Bucks and MORE !!!!
+The Dudleys VS. The Young Bucks and MORE !!!!